brollb/webgme-simple-nodes/README.md

 ## Quick Start (for development)
 ### Installation
-If you are using the `webgme-setup-tool`, you can add this to an existing WebGME app with:
+If you are using the `webgme-cli`, you can add this to an existing WebGME app with:

 ```
-webgme add plugin TemplateCreator brollb/webgme-simple-nodes
+webgme add plugin SimpleNodes brollb/webgme-simple-nodes
 ```

 ### Usage
-The `TemplateCreator` can be extended in your plugin with
+The `SimpleNodes` can be extended in your plugin with

 ```
-define(['TemplateCreator/TemplateCreator',
+define(['SimpleNodes/SimpleNodes',
-        ...], function(TemplateCreator,
+        ...], function(SimpleNodes,
         ...) {

     'use strict';
     var MyPlugin = function() {
-        TemplateCreator.call(this);
+        SimpleNodes.call(this);
         ...
     };

-    _.extend(MyPlugin.prototype, TemplateCreator.prototype);
+    _.extend(MyPlugin.prototype, SimpleNodes.prototype);
 ```

-An `OutputGenerator` can be created similarly with
+An `Generator` can be created similarly with

 ```
-define(['TemplateCreator/outputs/OutputGenerator',
+define(['SimpleNodes/Generator',
-        ...], function(OutputGenerator,
+        ...], function(Generator,
                        ...) {
     'use strict';

-    var MyOutputGenerator = function() {
+    var MyGenerator = function() {
         this.template = /* define template info here */
     };

-    _.extend(MyOutputGenerator.prototype, OutputGenerator.prototype);
+    _.extend(MyGenerator.prototype, Generator.prototype);

 ```